EDUCBA Logo

 Education Required

-• A statistician should have a bachelor’s degree or a master’s degree to build careers in statistics, mathematics, engineering, economics, or computer science.
+• A statistician should have a bachelor’s or master’s degree to build careers in statistics, mathematics, engineering, economics, or computer science.

-• A statistician should have strong hands in SQL (Structured Query Language) for getting the required data for analysis (Usually, the analysis (EDA Explanatory Data Analysis) is done on a small set of data).
+• A statistician should have strong hands in SQL (Structured Query Language) to get the required data for analysis (Usually, the analysis (EDA Explanatory Data Analysis) is done on a small set of data).

-• A modern-day statistician should also have strong coding skills which can be used to design new algorithms on the way.
-Python or R (These are the open software available) are the preferred languages (R is basically used for statistics); on the other hand, SAS is a licensed version.
+• A modern-day statistician should also have strong coding skills, which can be used to design new algorithms.
+Python or R (These are the open software available) are the preferred languages (R is used for statistics); however, SAS is a licensed version.

 • A statistician should have good written, oral communication skills and problem-solving skills.

-• A statistician should have the ability to communicate results and findings to other non-statisticians and the ability to influence others.
+• A statistician should be able to communicate results and findings to other non-statisticians and influence others.

-• A statistician should have a practical as well as a strategic approach to work and a high level of accuracy to detail.
+• A statistician should have a practical and strategic approach to work and a high level of accuracy in detail.

 • A statistician should be able to meet deadlines and work with teams or alone.